10 Most Confusing Spanish Word Pairs of All Time

 The last word pair is quite different in pronunciation, but can be confusing because the two words are both comparative adjectives and could easily be used in the same sentence or context.

-The trick here is that mayor (old) will most often be used to describe someone’s age range, whereas mejor (better) is used in comparisons with other things and people.
+The trick here is that mayor (older) will most often be used to describe someone’s age, whereas mejor (better) is used in comparisons with other things and people.
 Mayor is also the word you’d use to differentiate your older sister, hermana mayor, from your younger sister, hermana menor.

 Se le dan mejor las matemáticas a mi hermano que a mí.
 (My brother is better at math than I am.)